-• To remove the engine cover, insert the supplied hex wrench into the hole in the top center or the front edge of the engine cover.
-Turn the hex wrench to the left (counter-clockwise) to unlatch.
+• To remove the engine cover, insert the supplied hex wrench into the hole in the top center or the front edge of the engine cover (depending on model).

+Turn the hex wrench to the left (counterclockwise) to unlatch.

 Insert hex wrench into the hole on the top center of the engine cover (as shown) or the front edge of engine cover to unlatch -Typical View